 Learnings

-• This was an excellent opportunity for me to understand the complexity of data and simplifying the information for a visual interface story.
-I learned how to align on the key success indicators from a combination of business and product metrics.
+• This project provided a valuable opportunity to delve into the intricacies of data management and the simplification of complex information for a visual interface narrative.
+I gained insights into aligning key performance indicators by integrating both business and product metrics.

 Outcomes